alan-turing-institute/open-research-community-management/README.md

 As the word 'background' suggests, working in a community space often stays hidden and hence, can feel unsupported.
 This is especially challenging when community managers don't have access to an appropriate support system or opportunities to exchange best practices with other community developers.

-The **Open Research Community Building** team at The Alan Turing Institute provides a space for connection, support and skill-building for the community managers and collaborators in community roles working in participatory and community-oriented projects.
+The **Open Research Community Management** team at The Alan Turing Institute provides a space for connection, support and skill-building for the community managers and collaborators in community roles working in participatory and community-oriented projects.

 ![the illustration shows three siloed groups of users, researchers and developers, who are connecting with each other based on commonly useful projects.](https://zenodo.org/api/iiif/v2/867e0f11-b7cb-460e-9c3b-487ac75ada36:1794300f-5dd7-47ac-af5a-007cc1b52bee:community-managers.jpg/full/750,/0/default.jpg)

 *This image was created by Scriberia for The Turing Way community and is used under CC-BY 4.0 licence.
 [DOI: 10.5281/zenodo.5706310](https://doi.org/10.5281/zenodo.5706310)*

-### Community Managers at the Turing
+### Research Community Managers (RCM) at the Turing

-The Turing community managers join the [Tools, Practices and Systems](https://www.turing.ac.uk/research/research-programmes/tools-practices-and-systems) (TPS) Research Programme's [Open Research Community Building](https://www.turing.ac.uk/research/research-programmes/tools-practices-and-systems/community-management-and-open-research) project.
+The Turing RCMs join the [Tools, Practices and Systems](https://www.turing.ac.uk/research/research-programmes/tools-practices-and-systems) (TPS) Research Programme's [Open Research Community Management](https://www.turing.ac.uk/research/research-programmes/tools-practices-and-systems/community-management-and-open-research) project.

 They are assigned to specific projects where they collaborate closely with others and identify where they can surface implicit knowledge and make information explicitly available so that everyone who wants to can participate.
 As a team, we ensure that the research that happens at the Institute is created to be maintained, sustained, remixed and reused.